MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

 2. [Field mapping](Upload-organizational-data.md#field-mapping)
 3. [Data validation](Upload-organizational-data.md#data-validation)

-As an administrator, you perform the first two of these tasks.
-After you map fields, the validation attempt occurs.
+After you have prepared your source data, you upload your .csv file and map fields.
+After you map fields, data validation might or might not succeed.
 If the data successfully validates, the overall data-import task is complete.
-If the data at first does not validate, you can choose from among further options, which are described in Validation fails.
+If the data at first does not validate, you can choose from among further options, which are described in [Validation fails](Upload-organizational-data.md#validation-fails).

 ## File upload